Parallel computations for Metropolis Markov chains with Picard maps: Sampling algorithms based on Picard maps

 This motivates computing $X$ as the limit of the recursion $X^{(j)}=\Phi(X^{(j-1)},W)$ for $j=1,2,\dots$, with initialization $X^{(0)} \in \cX^{K+1}$.
 See Figure~\ref{fig:picard-illustration} for an illustration.
 A canonical choice for initialization is the constant trajectory $X^{(0)}=(X_0,\dots,X_0)\in\cX^{K+1}$.
 The computational advantage of the Picard recursion over the classical one defined in \eqref{eq: 1} is that the $K$ calls to the function $f$ in \eqref{eq: picard recursion 0} can be executed in parallel.
 This can be useful when computing $f$ is expensive.

 The Picard recursion is guaranteed to converge to its fixed point in at most $K$ iterations because, by construction, $X^{(j)}$ coincides with the solution of \eqref{eq: 1} in the first $j$ coordinates.
-However, since the sequential recursion in \eqref{eq: 1} also requires $K$ iterations to compute $X$, relevant applications of the Picard recursion are those where $X^{(j)}$ gets close (or exactly equal) to its fixed point for $j \ll K$ iterations, trading the use of parallel computing for a shorter run-time.
+However, since the sequential recursion in \eqref{eq: 1} also requires $K$ iterations to compute $X$, relevant applications of the Picard recursion are those where $X^{(j)}$ gets close (or exactly equal) to its fixed point for $j \ll K$ iterations, thus exploiting parallel computing to shorten the overall runtime.